-FIGURE 76 Service Provider
+FIGURE 79 Service Provider

-♥ Metadata Provider Fi liter Configuration

-Roles: ☐ Identity Provider Service Provider ☐ Policy Decision PointRoles which Connect Secure looks for in the metadata file.
+♥ Metadata Provider F ♥ Metadata Provider Filter Configuration Roles: Identity Provider Service Provider Policy Decision PointRoles which Connect Secure looks for in the metadata file.
 List of entity ids to be imported. (one per line).
 If left empty all entity ids in the file are imported.

-Entity Ids to import:

-Save Changes C ancel
+Entity Ids to import: Save Changes C ancel